chaya-tan/chaya-tan/README.md

 I have photobooth program built with Tauri.
 It's still working and made money for me but I'm not a big Rust user though

-Now I'm learning and using SvelteKit and love it!
+Now I'm learning and using SvelteKit in production and love it :)

 Feel free to say hi to me on my Twitter [@kreme_q](https://twitter.com/kreme_q)!